Skip to main content

 Combine individual panels for a custom layout:

-function CustomLayout({ snapshot, frame }) {
+function CustomLayout({ bondConfig, trajectoryConfig, handleUpload }) {

 const [renderer, setRenderer] = useState(null);